tvoirand/BirdNET-Pi/README.md

 ```
 ## Migrating
 Before switching, make sure your installation is fully up to date.
 Also make sure to have a backup, that is also the only way to get back to the original BirdNET-Pi.
+Please note that upgrading your underlaying OS to Bookworm is going to work.
+Please stick to Bullseye.
+If you do want Bookworm, you need to start from a fresh install and copy back your data. (remember the backup!)

 Run these commands to migrate to this repo:
 ```